lifeofabit/data-dealer/README.md

 # data-dealer (0.0.4)
 A Python wrapper for data virtualization, ETL and serialization as a pandas dataframe.
-Provides a Click CLI application to connect to data stores and

 ## Installation
 ``` pip install data-dealer```